sara2227/COVID-19/readme.txt

 Run:

 Please run code as this order:

-1- Run MakingDataset.ipynb for download and make dataset, then you must create two folder as data and data1.
-In data1 create two folders as train and test, in which each of them create three new folder and rename these to:normal,covid and pneumonia.
+1- Please make the directories as said in req_folders.txt.

 2- For ResNet101 model run ResNet10.ipynb for making model and predict on test data.